cybergis/prasterblaster/README.md

 libRasterBlaster {#mainpage}
 ===============
-    librasterblaster is a library designed to allow the quick creation of parallel raster reprojection programs.
-Hopefully this will allow further research into I/O, partitioning, load balancing and other HPC concerns with regard to map reprojection.

     librasterblaster is made up of components that implement different parts of a parallel reprojection program.
 The components are